truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 ![btc-dog](/images/btc-dogfood.png)

-Hence, Blockchain scammers can shield themselves from this simple fact: the people who have been working on Blockchain the longest (the Bitcoin developers) have already explored all of the good ideas.
-They do this by accusing their expert critics as "biased" or "self-interested".
+Hence, Blockchain scammers can shield themselves from a simple fact: the people who have been working on Blockchain the longest (the Bitcoin developers) have already explored all of the good ideas.
+Scammers construct this shield by accusing their expert critics as "biased" or "self-interested".

 However, the reality is very simple: